zkoss/zk-angular/README.md

 __ZK MVVM__ is a data binder to synchronize data between the View (__ZUL Page__) and ViewModel (__Java Object__) where
 in this project the View will be the __AngularJS__'s template (HTML & CSS).
 The following figure illustrates the whole concept of this project.

+ * This is an experimental project created based on ZK 7.0.3.
+If you are interested in learning more, please [contact us](mailto:info@zkoss.org).

 ![ZK Angular Architecture](https://raw.githubusercontent.com/zkoss/zk-angular-demo/master/src/main/webapp/img/zk-ng-architecture.png)

 ### Version